-We may ask you to provide an independent audit report.
+You will be required to provide an independent audit report during your period/s of funded activities.
 An audit report would verify that you spent the grant in accordance with the grant agreement.
 The audit report requires you to prepare a statement of grant income and expenditure.
 The report template is available on business.gov.au and GrantConnect.